 Who is an HRS Student?

-The program at HRS is designed to support students with dyslexia within a classroom based setting.
+Our program is designed to support students with dyslexia within a classroom-based setting.
 We do not have the resources or specifically tailored program to support students with a primary diagnosis or challenge that would otherwise impact their language acquisition, such as a behavior conduct disorder, autism spectrum disorder, or overall low cognitive function.

 In addition to helping our students develop a strong academic skill set, we strive to support our students in becoming strong self-advocates who know how they learn best.
 HRS provides the opportunity for students to be successful at school.